superkabuki/SRTKabuki/README.md

 ___

 ### NEWS
+* 11/05/2025 : It's porting pretty smooth, __cyclomatic complexity__ so far is __1.09__, that is sweet..
-* 11/05/2025 : started on epoll stuff. it's really started coming together, a couple more weeks to a release I think.
+* 11/04/2025 : started on epoll stuff. it's really started coming together, a couple more weeks to a release I think.
 * 11/01/2025 :  rewrote examples test-c-server.c and test-c-client.c, using SRTKabuki and they both work.
 * 10/30/2025 :  __Today I got basic downloading files over a network using SRT working__,cleaning up code for a new commit.
 * 10/29/2025 :  I've been stuck on setting SRTO_TRANSTYPE and SRT_SOCKOPT correctly ,but I figured it out today.Super jazzed